Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 But at the provider level, we get in the weeds, ensuring that the provider behaves correctly given our various dependencies' return values.

-This is test isolation in a nutshell.
-We don't have to arrange complicated and brittle test mocks in order to check each code path in the high-level functions.
+This ability to use mocks at a level of abstraction that matches the functionality we're trying to test supports test isolation.
+We don't have to arrange complicated and brittle test mocks to check each code path in the high-level functions.
 And we don't have to find a way to make assertions about low-level dependencies in a giant function with a zillion moving pieces.

-For example, if I want to ensure that we're handling a database connection failure (spoiler: we aren't), I can test the wide variety of failure modes in the `S3BucketProvider` tests.
-I can then independently test that the main function handles any kind of failure from its `BucketService`.
+For example, if I want to ensure that we're handling a database connection failure (spoiler: we aren't), I can test the various failure modes in the `S3BucketProvider` tests.
+I can then independently test that the main function handles any failure from its `BucketService`.

 Here's an "in the weeds" test of a provider.